 How much exercise do we need

-MedlinePlus, a trusted online health resource, states that adults need a minimum of 150 minutes of moderate exercise or 75 minutes of vigorous exercise per week.
+Medlineplus, a trusted online health resource, states that adults need a minimum of 150 minutes of moderate exercise or 75 minutes of vigorous exercise per week.
 Moderate exercise is characterised by the following signs: quickened breathing, light sweat, ability to hold a conversation.
 Examples of moderate exercise are brisk walking, swimming or jogging.
-Whereas vigorous exercise is more challenging with the following signs: faster and deeper breaths, sweat almost immediately, constantly pausing conversation to breathe.
+Whereas, vigorous exercise is more challenging with the following signs: faster and deeper breaths, sweat almost immediately, constantly pausing conversation to breath.
 Examples of vigorous exercise are skipping, running or dancing styles such as Zumba.

 Benefits of Exercising

-One of the major symptoms of depression and anxiety is a reclusive lifestyle by enclosing one’s physical and social space to a minimum.
+One of the major symptoms of depression and anxiety is reclusive lifestyle byenclosing one’s physical and social space to a minimum.
 However, there are more advantages to exercises that may repel these symptoms.